ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #terminology-doc}

 The following are some terminology used in the current document.
-We borrow terminology from NIST and ISO as much as possible, introducing new terms only when needed:
+We borrow terminology from {{NIST}} and {{ISO}} as much as possible, introducing new terms only when needed:

 - Asset network (system): The network or system where a digital asset is utilized.